heva98/e-commerce-mobile-app/README.md

 # e-commerce-mobile-app
-This is a demo on e commerce mobile application that allows customers to choose from a wide range of products offered by the business and make payments electronically before delivery.
+This is an e commerce mobile application that allows customers to choose from a wide range of products offered by the business and make payments electronically before delivery.
 It is made on flutter using dart programming language.
 USER MANUAL:
 1. Must first register to the system so as to have a username and password.